AdobeDocs/workfront.en/help/resource-mgmt/resource-mgmt-overview/legacy-resource-planning-vs-planning.md

 >[!IMPORTANT]
 >
->You can access Legacy Resource Planning tools only when using `Adobe Workfront Classic`.
-This article refers to differences between Legacy Resource Planning and Planning tools when using `Adobe Workfront Classic`.
-The Legacy Resource Planning functionality is deprecated and it will be removed from `Adobe Workfront`.&nbsp;
+>You can access Legacy&nbsp;Resource Planning tools only when using Adobe Workfront Classic.
+This article refers to differences between Legacy Resource Planning and Planning tools when using Adobe Workfront Classic. &nbsp;The Legacy Resource Planning functionality is deprecated and it will be removed from Adobe Workfront.&nbsp;
 >For more information about Legacy Resource Planning, see the&nbsp;Legacy Resource Planning&nbsp;section.&nbsp;
->For information about planning resources in `the new Adobe Workfront experience`, see [Get started with Resource Planning](../../resource-mgmt/resource-planning/get-started-resource-planning.md).
+>For information about planning resources in the new Adobe Workfront experience, see [Get started with Resource Planning](../../resource-mgmt/resource-planning/get-started-resource-planning.md).

-## Overview of resource planning in  `Adobe Workfront`
+## Overview of resource planning in&nbsp;Adobe Workfront

-Resource Planning in `Workfront` allows you to accurately allocate your resources based on their availability to projects in order of their priority.
+Resource Planning in Workfront allows you to accurately allocate your resources based on their availability to projects in order of their priority.
 When planning your resources, you are performing a high-level allocation&nbsp;of resources, which distributes them&nbsp;to the projects you are currently working on.
 To specifically assign resources to work items (issues and tasks), use the Resource Scheduling tools.
 For more information about scheduling resources, see the [Resource Scheduling](../../resource-mgmt/resource-scheduling/resource-scheduling-overview.md) section.&nbsp;

-As a Resource Manager, you can manage your resources in `Workfront` by leveraging two distinct areas of functionality.
+As a Resource Manager, you can manage your resources in Workfront by leveraging two distinct areas of functionality.

 >[!NOTE]
 >
 >&nbsp;These two types of resource planning tools&nbsp;do not communicate with one another and they must&nbsp;be configured&nbsp;separately.&nbsp;:

-You can manage your resources by using the following areas of `Workfront`:
+You can manage your resources by using the following areas of Workfront:

 * `Planning` (recommended): you can add users to Resource Pools, add Resource Pools to your projects, and manage all allocations (for job roles as well as users) in the `Resource Planner`.
   For more information about planning resources, see the&nbsp; [Resource Planning](../../resource-mgmt/resource-planning/resource-planning-overview.md)&nbsp;section.&nbsp;